NextFaze/power-adapters/README.md

 }
 ```

 ### Mapper

-The second class involved is the `Mapper`.
-It is consulted to determine which `Binder` to use for presenting a
+The examples above have all dealt with a single item type, and so there has only been a single `Binder`.
+When you want your list to contain multiple items, a `Mapper` is consulted to determine which `Binder` to use for presenting each particular item.
-particular element in your data set.
 Typically you'll use `MapperBuilder` to declaratively assign your model classes to
 binders:

 ```